mojaloop/documentation/docs/technical/sdk-scheme-adapter/README.md

 - Payment Manager UX has supporting Bussiness Operations and Security Onboarding and Maintenance automation

 :::tip Open Source Components
 These are all Apache License v2.0.
-This was especially chosen as it would not violate many organisations' policies.
-Apache License v2.0 has no “copy-left” constraints, so adapters can customise elements, such as core connectors without having to share those private details back to the community.
+This was especially chosen as it would not violate many organizations' policies.
+Apache License v2.0 has no “copy-left” constraints, so adopters can customize elements, such as core connectors without having to share those private details back to the community.
 :::